• Skip to primary navigation

 Pumpkins in the yard for making a pumpkin harvest torte.

-Pumpkin spice harvest torte is the most flavorful pumpkin mousse surrounded by warmly spiced snap cookies.
-It's a delightful change from the usual pie served this time of year.
+Pumpkin torte delivers the most flavorful pumpkin mousse, surrounded by warmly spiced snap cookies.
+It offers a delightful change from the usual pie served this time of year.
+Let's harvest a pumpkin and gather those warm spices.

 What are pumpkin spiced snaps?

-Recently, I tried these cookies called pumpkin spice snaps.
-Made in Pennsylvania, (love the USA) they are brand new to the market and I got a sneak peak taste.
-Filled with warm spices like cinnamon, ginger and cloves and sweetened with molasses these cookies have the perfect crispy snap that one would expect from the name.
-While simply delicious on their own I could not help but want to play with them in some dessert recipes.
-The first recipe I tried was a cookies and cream pumpkin cake.
-It was a hit with crispy cookie bits adding a textural contrast to the creamy frosting, but I could not stop there.
+Recently, I tried theseย pumpkin spice snaps.
+Made in Pennsylvania, (love the USA) they are brand new to the market.
+I got a sneak peak taste.
+Filled with warm spices like cinnamon, ginger and cloves and sweetened with molasses these cookies have the perfect crispy snap that one would expect.
+Delicious on their own I could not help but want to play with them in some dessert recipes.
+The first recipe is a cookies and cream pumpkin spice cake.
+It's a hit with crispy cookie bits adding a textural contrast to the creamy frosting, but I could not stop there.

 Slice of pumpkin cake.